techiediaries/techiediaries/_posts/2020/angular-9/angular-firebase/2019-12-14-angular-10-firebase-database-crud.md

 ---
 layout: post
-title: "Angular 10/9 Firestore Database CRUD Tutorial"
+title: "Angular 10/9 Firebase/Firestore Database CRUD"
 image: "images/content/angular.png"
 excerpt: "In this tutorial, you'll be using Angular 10 with Firebase and Firestore to create am app that implements the common CRUD operations"
-date: 2020-08-04
+date: 2020-08-05
-categories: angular-firebase
 tags : [angular, angular-10, angular-10-ngfor-examples]
 ---